Upcoming Events

 Panelists:

-• Tariq Habash, former policy advisor at the US Department of Education, fellow at Open Society Foundation Leadership in Government, and fellow at the Center for the Defense of Academic Freedom
+- Tariq Habash, founder and director of A New Policy, former policy advisor at the US Department of Education, Leadership in Government Fellow at the Open Society Foundation, and fellow at the Center for the Defense of Academic Freedom

 Academic Freedom School Panel #3: "Countries of Concern": Impacts on Florida Universities and Strategies for Faculty